imathis/esvg/README.md

 If you're using esvg from the command line, configuration files are read from `./esvg.yml` or you can pass a path with the `--config` option to read the config file from elsewhere.

 ```
-path: .                     # Where to find SVG icons (Rails defaults to app/assets/esvg)
+source: .                   # Where to find SVG icons (Rails defaults to app/assets/esvg)
+build: .                    # Where to write build files
-output_path: .              # Where to write output files (CLI only)
+assets: .                   # Where to write asset files (builds for directories beginning in _)
-format: js                  # Format for output (js, html)
+tmp: .                      # Write temporary cache files (will write to #{dir}/.esvg-cache/

-base_class: svg-icon        # Select all icons with this base classname
+class: svg-symbol           # All svgs with `use_svg` will have this base classname
-namespace: icon             # Namespace for symbol ids
+namespace: svg              # Namespace for symbol ids, e.g 'svg-logo'
-namespace_before: true      # Add namespace before, e.g. icon-kitten
+namespace_before: true      # Add namespace before, e.g. 'svg-logo', false would be 'logo-svg'

 alias:                      # Add aliases for icon names
   comment: chat             # use "chat" to reference comment.svg